 Sugarland's first album, Twice the Speed of Life, was fairly well-received by music critics, if nothing groundbreaking, and it produced three Top 10 hits.
 After Kristen Hall left over Creative Differences, the group was reduced to a duo composed of Jennifer Nettles and Kristian Bush.
 Their first release as a duo, "Want To," became their first #1 hit, and their two duo albums (Enjoy the Ride and Love on the Inside) have been met with even stronger critical acclaim, including a Grammy and several Academy of Country Music and Country Music Association awards.
 These albums found them taking a comparatively more stripped-down approach, with some tracks being more experimental than most mainstream country music.
 However, 2010's The Incredible Machine proved to be a Broken Base — critics either loved it as much as the last two for its continued experimentation, or thought it was an incoherent mess.

-Take That are actually better now that they have reformed in their thirties than they ever were when split up as a manufactured boy band.
+Early-'90s UK manufactured boy band par excellence Take That are actually better now that they have reformed in their thirties after a decade's absence than they ever were before their 1996 split.
+Lead singer/songwriter Gary Barlow's post-reformation Perma Stubble is probably no coincidence.

 Talk Talk started out as a typical cheesy, New Wave-y 80's synth-pop band shamelessly ripping off Duran Duran.
 They grew dramatically over their careers, getting more experimental, culminating in their fantastic final album Laughing Stock, which pioneered the genre of post-rock and really showed off what they could do.
 Unfortunately, they broke up immediately afterwards...